MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 ###What has not helped us getting clients###

-The following haven’t proved 100% useful yet when looking for new clients.
+The following haven't proved 100% useful yet when looking for new clients.
 Probably because we haven’t devoted enough time to them or because the timing or the execution were not right.

 - Our website.
 - Cold emailing.